 International students who are eligible to work on campus must comply with federal regulations regarding employment eligibility.

-If an international student does not already have a Social Security card and has been offered a position on campus, he or she can obtain a letter stating evidence of on-campus employment after completing a Form I-9 but prior to completing a Form W-4.
-The student cannot begin working until they have returned to the Registrar's office and Student Employment Coordinator with their official Social Security Card.
-It is crucial that the supervisor requires the student to complete a Form W-4 once he or she has obtained a Social Security number before allowing the student to begin working.
+If an international student does not already have a Social Security card and has been offered a position on campus, he or she must apply for a Social Security card.

-The Global Education Office assists students with gathering the required documentation in order to apply for a Social Security card.
-The student will need to take all of the following items to the Social Security Administration Office:
+The Global Education Office assists students with gathering the required documentation to apply for a Social Security card.
+Once the documentation for the Social Security card has been presented, the On-Campus Work Authorization form will be signed by both the appropriate GEO staff and the student's supervisor.

+The student will need to take all the following items to the Social Security Administration Office: